Session 2 - Module A: Advanced LangChain Patterns¶

 step_prompt = step.get("prompt_template")

-Pipeline execution iterates through configured steps sequentially.
+Pipeline execution iterates through configured data processing steps sequentially.
 Each step receives the output from the previous step, enabling data transformation chains with progressive refinement.

 if step_prompt: